pawanit17/aws/README.md

 # Overview
 ## S3
 - S3 is **object** based storages - Image, text, webpage.
 So can't be used as a database.
+S3 scales on demand.
 - **Unlimited** storage.
 Object max size is **5TB**.
 - S3 **buckets** are like **folders** in S3 - Finance, HR etc, but need to have **Universal** Unique name.
 - URL for the bucket looks like: https://bucket-name.s3.Region.aws.com/key-name